 The Great Orme today has a number of interesting things.

 Of course there’s the Cable Cars, the Tramway, and of course the Visitor Centre, but did you know that the Great Orme has (arguably) the remnants of the oldest settlement in the UK on it?
 There are Stone Age Ruins on the Great Orme, as well as Bronze Age Mines, as well as a series of wells that still provide clean drinking water to this day.
-In fact, a lot can be owed to the Great Orme as a tourist attraction, and a number of businesses and hotels in the region, including our beautiful seafront hotel in Llandudno are primed to offer excellent accommodation for all of those who wish to see what is to be seen at the Great Orme.
+In fact, a lot can be owed to the Great Orme as a tourist attraction, and a number of businesses and hotels in the region, including our beautiful seafront Bed and Breakfast in Llandudno is primed to offer excellent accommodation for all of those who wish to see what is to be seen at the Great Orme.

 What exactly is there, though?
 Of course, there’s the Cable Cars, the Tramway, and of course the Visitor Centre, but did you know that the Great Orme has (arguably) the oldest settlement in the UK on it?
 There are Stone Age Ruins on the Great Orme, as well as Bronze Age Mines, as well as a series of wells that still provide clean drinking water to this day.
 In fact, a lot of interesting things can be seen in the Great Orme, and it’s only got better and better as a tourist attraction.

 There’s a number of things which make the Great Orme a fantastic tourist attraction, namely the Great Orme having a few areas which are marked as sites of special scientific interest – an absolute rarity anywhere, one of a small number in North Wales.